-When using this ability to enhance its children of the night ability, the lifedrinker summons the maximum number of creatures possible (32 rats, 100 bats, or
+When using this ability to enhance its children of the night ability, the

 CLASS REQUIREMENTS

 To qualify to become a lifedrinker, a character must fulfill all the following criteria: Alignment: Any evil.
 Knowledge (arcana): 6 ranks.
 Spellcraft: 6 ranks.
 Special: Must have vampire template.